intmus/inttheory19-20/_23-intro-to-post-tonal/a1-ex-mod12transnormform.md

 [EBGc]|]{% endcapture %}
 {% include abc-example.html number="2" abc=ex2 %}

-*Normal form* (or *normal order*) follows the same principles for pc sets. **Normal form is an ascending arrangement of a pc set in which the outside interval is smallest.** For example, take the following pc set and arrange it so it fill the smallest space possible.
-Or to put it more precisely, you must find the ascending arrangement that has the smallest interval between the outside pitch classes.
+*Normal form* (or *normal order*) applies the same principles for organizing pitches to pc sets as you did when rearranging this seventh chord. **Normal form is an ascending arrangement of a pc set in which the outside interval is smallest.** For example, take the following pc set and arrange it so it fills the smallest space possible.

+(1,7,t)

+More precisely, find the ascending arrangement that has the smallest interval between the outside pitch classes.
 You may use any method that works, but common methods include using mod12, notating the pitches on a staff, or even drawing the pitches on a clock face.
-As you work through, consider the speed and efficacy of each method that you try.
+As you work through this, consider the speed and efficacy of each method that you try.

-(1,7,t)
+### Conclusions

 For this trichord, it is probably easiest to translate the pitches into standard pitch letters, and then just treat it as a triad.
 In this case, the pitches D-flat, G, and B-flat form a G diminished triad, so you can quickly tell that the normal form for this should be: